Can I Eat Expired Cooking Spray Vegetable Oil Spray?

 Expert Source

-"According to the FDA, Cooking Spray Vegetable Oil Spray should be stored in a cool, dry place away from heat sources and direct sunlight.
-It is recommended to use the product within the expiration date listed on the packaging for optimal quality and safety."
+"According to USDA guidelines, Cooking Spray Vegetable Oil Spray should be stored in a cool, dark place away from heat sources and used within the expiration date printed on the packaging for optimal quality and safety."

 Fresh Cooking Spray Vegetable Oil Spray